zfs-old-crap/linkytime/docs/UserGuide.md

 #### Clearing all meetings : `clear`

-Clears all meetings from the meeting list.
+Clears all meetings and modules from the application.

 Format: `clear`